-- 24. The Carbon Budget Delivery Plan also makes it clear that it delivers only 92% of the emissions cuts needed to meet the UK's 2030 nationally determined contribution under the Paris Agreement, which is a commitment to reduce economy-wide greenhouse gas emissions by at least 68% by 2030, compared to 1990 levels. - 25.
-The documents which were promoted as the centrepiece of the new Net Zero package are titled "Powering Up Britain" and include an Overview35 of the government's plans as well as the UK's new Energy Security Plan36 and Net Zero Growth Plan.37 While these publications largely consolidate existing Government policies, a number of "new" initiatives were announced across various key vectors in the energy transition, including renewables, nuclear, hydrogen, carbon capture, heat and energy efficiency, as well as indications on the direction of travel with respect to reforms for electricity networks and energy markets. - 26.
+- 26. The Carbon Budget Delivery Plan also makes it clear that it delivers only 92% of the emissions cuts needed to meet the UK's 2030 nationally determined contribution under the Paris Agreement, which is a commitment to reduce economy-wide greenhouse gas emissions by at least 68% by 2030, compared to 1990 levels. - 27.
+The documents which were promoted as the centrepiece of the new Net Zero package are titled "Powering Up Britain" and include an Overview33 of the Government's plans as well as the UK's new Energy Security Plan34 and Net Zero Growth Plan.35 While these publications largely consolidate existing Government policies, a number of "new" initiatives were announced across various key vectors in the energy transition, including renewables, nuclear, hydrogen, carbon capture, heat and energy efficiency, as well as indications on the direction of travel with respect to reforms for electricity networks and energy markets. - 28.
 The main measures targeted at buildings refine existing energy efficiency support, in particular by rebranding an insulation scheme to upgrade around 300,000 of the country's least energy efficient homes and support the rollout of heat pumps.

-Progress towards Net Zero target
+Progress towards the Net Zero obligation